zazuko/excel-sparql-poc/README.md

 ![linked-data-types](https://user-images.githubusercontent.com/8033981/174072492-b43a2d34-9c1a-497a-b5a5-3ad2beddaa8c.gif)

 This example is based on a data source provided by Microsoft.
 Once we declare the type, Excel offers to add additional columns that are fetched from an external data source and are linked to the type.
-It is not clear to the user where this data is coming from.
+We can update this data any time automatically.
+Unfortunately it is not transparent to the user where this data is coming from.

 ## So can we create our data types using SPARQL?